-The Panel operates under terms of reference which are approved by the Board, and which are publicly available on www.fonterra.com. - to advise the Board on matters concerning the Manual, including amendments to the Manual.
-The Panel approved by the Board, and which must comprise five members: two must be appointed directors under the Constitution (one of whom must act as the Chair of the Panel); one must be an elected director under the Constitution; and two must be nominated by the Fonterra Shareholders' Council (and at least one of whom must be independent of the Council).
+The Board will establish and maintain a committee to be known as the Milk Price Panel ('Panel), to advise the Board on matters concerning the Manual, including amendments to the Manual.
+The Panel must comprise five members: two must be appointed directors under the Constitution (one of whom must act as the Chair of the Panel); one must be an elected director under the Constitution; and two must be nominated by the Fonterra Shareholders' Council (and at least one of whom must be independent of the Council).